gianninasd/fileproc/README.md

 Groovy Scripts
 ================
 Small repo containing various Groovy scripts to demo the basic capabilities of the language:
-* Loading and reading a file
+* Reading/writing a file
 * Communicating with REST APIs
+* Sending emails with Apache Commons Email

 ## Pre-requisites
 * Install Git 2.x